Feedback Food Service – Customer Defection Matters

 For Food Service Feedback – Use the Cell Phone Instead

-Allow the customer to use their own cell phone to give feedback.
+Allow the customer to use their own cell phone to give their comments and ratings.
 Let them use SMS, Phone, Smiley face or QR code – in fact, any method they choose.
 Let them choose the language they prefer.
 Rotate the questions and alert the staff, within seconds if the customer is unhappy.
 This enables real-time action to fix the issue and recover the customer before defection.
 This diner feedback approach helps stop defection and online complaints.
-More information on the full feature set is here.